VitoFe/PinnedBingChat/README.md

 # Pinned Bing Chat :pushpin:

 Firefox addon that creates a pinned tab for Bing Chat, allowing to quickly switch to the tab whenever you need to access the chat.
-To use this add-on, you must have Firefox installed and you may have to be logged in your Microsoft account, with access to the Bing Chat feature.
+To use this add-on, you must have Firefox installed and you may have to be logged in your Micro$oft account, with access to the Bing Chat feature.

 ## Installing an official release :inbox_tray: